-Our 90 faculty members are both classroom- and research-focused.
-Over 88% of our undergraduate courses in engineering (counting lectures and discussion sessions) are taught by tenure and tenure-track faculty.
-There are about 23 undergraduate students per faculty member.
-Each faculty member mentors an average of about four graduate students, and generates about $636,000 in collegiate and interdisciplinary research funding.
-Total annual expenditures for both college and interdisciplinary research amount to more than $56.0 million.
+Our 94 faculty members are both classroom- and research-focused.
+100% of our undergraduate courses in engineering (counting lectures and discussion sessions) are taught by faculty.
+Each faculty member generates about $568,000 in collegiate and interdisciplinary research funding.
+Total annual expenditures for both college and interdisciplinary research amount to $51 million.

 Vision and Goals of the College

 The College's vision is to be the best at serving society by creating engineering knowledge and educating engineers for dynamic and global careers.
 Characteristics and aspirations enable the College to realize its vision include:

 - Contemporary and rigorous educational experiences that develop the engineer and something more;

 - An atmosphere that facilitates personal commitment to the educational success of students in an environment that values diversity and community;